 What Else is Around?: While the immediate area in Salem NH is not a tourist mecca, many attractions are reachable from there.
 Chasers is about a half hour drive from Boston and the same from the New Hampshire coastline.
 Head north and you’ll pass through Manchester and the state capital of Concord, and within 2 hours be in the White Mountains.

 If you are an avid poker player living outside New England, plan an extended trip to the area.
 You will not be disappointed by the variety of options and depth of quality New England poker rooms.
-Check back here at the end of 2019, as this post will surely be updated with the opening of the Encore and the subsequent growth or decline of other rooms.

 Like this post?
 Want to learn more about our plans for our poker pilgrimage?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!